andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 ## Global Civil Society Index

-The Johns Hopkins Center for Civil Society Studies^[[http://ccss.jhu.edu/](http://ccss.jhu.edu/)] created a rival index in 2004 named the Global Civil Society Index (GCSI), based on data collected in 34 countries between 1995–2002.^[[http://ccss.jhu.edu/publications-findings?did=360](http://ccss.jhu.edu/publications-findings?did=360)] Similar to the CSI, the GCSI rates civil society strength along three dimensions: (1) the sector's *capacity*, size, and amount of effort, (2) the sector's resources for financial and strategic *sustainability*, and (3) the sector's social, economic, and political *impact*.
+The Johns Hopkins Center for Civil Society Studies created a rival index in 2004 named the Global Civil Society Index (GCSI), based on data collected in 34 countries between 1995–2002.^[[http://ccss.jhu.edu/publications-findings?did=360](http://ccss.jhu.edu/publications-findings?did=360)] Similar to the CSI, the GCSI rates civil society strength along three dimensions: (1) the sector's *capacity*, size, and amount of effort, (2) the sector's resources for financial and strategic *sustainability*, and (3) the sector's social, economic, and political *impact*.

 The GCSI has unfortunately not been updated since 2004 and is not especially useful for any longitudinal research.
 Additionally, it only covers a handful of non-OECD countries, which makes it unsuitable for studying civil society in authoritarian regimes.